Okinawa Day Trip Without a Car: Best Routes, Bus Tours & Private Drivers

 Are Okinawa bus tours cheaper than private tours?

-Yes, group bus tours are usually cheaper than private tours.
+Yes, group bus tours are usually cheaper per person than private tours.
 The trade-off is that group tours follow fixed routes and fixed stop times.
 Private tours cost more upfront, but they can be better value for families or groups because the cost is shared and the schedule is more flexible.

 Is an Okinawa day trip from Tokyo realistic?